 Don’t be a Verification Sucker – Request for Verification is NOT a Substitute for an Answer

-People in debt trouble hear a lot about debt validation, and that is a good thing.
-Even though verification requires little from the debt collector, it’s still good to make the demand when you’re first contacted by a debt collector trying to harass you into paying.
-Requesting validation sends a signal to the debt collector that you will defend your rights.
+People in debt trouble hear a lot about debt validation, and it can be a valuable right.
+Even though it requires little from the debt collector, making the demand seems to cause some debt collectors to go away.
+It will at least send a signal to the debt collector that you will defend your rights.

 When a debt collector (or creditor) files suit against you, you will have to file an answer in court to avoid a default judgment.
 Many people think all they have to do is “dispute the debt and request verification.”
 The right to verification, however, applies only to collection efforts that are not part of a lawsuit.
 Don’t be a verification sucker – file an Answer and defend yourself.